 In the case of transgender surgery, patients coordinating plastic surgery with hormone therapy is important to consider.
-The use of HRT effects on skin and muscle tone can increase or decrease of breast tissue and hair growth patterns can all affect the aesthetic outcome of the plastic surgery.
 Therefore, timing and communication between the physician managing hormone therapy and the plastic surgeon is important.
-During a time of transition many physical and social pressures can cause anxiety and raise stress levels for the patient, so a relative, friend or partner can play an important role in keeping communication open and scheduling and keeping appointments and encouraging pre-op preparation.
+During a time of transition, many physical and social pressures can cause anxiety and raise stress levels for the patient, so a relative, friend or partner can play an important role in keeping communication open and scheduling and keeping appointments and encouraging pre-op preparation.

 Choosing the Right Surgeon